This app does its work only on your computer and your images stay on your computer. No data will be transferred.

 |dark blue||-||Rotated mirror images of the quadrilateral|

-Use the control panel at the right side to open an input image!
+Use the control panel at the lower right side to open an input image or drag and drop an image!

-Drag with the mouse or touch to change the visible part of the output image.
+Drag with the left mouse button pressed or touch to change the visible part of the output image.
 Turn the mouse wheel, use two finger touch or type "Z" or "z" to zoom in or out.
-You always see exactly the pixels of the generated output image.
-Dragging and zooming really modifies the image and does not merely change its view.
-This might take some time.

 In the lower part of the right hand side you find a control panel.